best-practice-and-impact/using-symbols-in-tables-draft-update/draft-one.md

 When using shorthand it is important it is harmonised across government statistical outputs as this can provide many [benefits](#Benefits-of-harmonising-shorthand).

 ## Layout of shorthand
-Whenever words or shorthand are presented in a table they should be in square brackets, for example: ‘[r]’.
+Whenever words or shorthand are presented in a table they should be in square brackets, for example: [r].
+If you need to use more than one shorthand marker in the same cell, each should have its own square brackets, for example: [r][e].
 This aids machine readability and makes it easier to spot shorthand.

 ## The harmonised shorthand and when to use it